-- 1 If not already on your dashboard, select Dashboard from the navigation bar. - 2 Under Calling/Paging, select Routines. - 3 Select Routines Manager. - 4 Select the routine that you want to stop.
+- 1 If not already on your dashboard, select Dashboard from the navigation bar. - 2 Under Calling/Paging, select Routines. - 3 Select Routines Manager. - 4 Select the routine that you want to stop (icons for running routines are red).

 Note: Stopping a routine does not reverse any actions that the routine has already started.
 You may need to clear the actions manually.